| Title |

 -

-Places like sub Saharan Africa and the America's have a north
+Places like sub Saharan Africa and the America's have a

-instead, it would need to be a major relocation.
+by inch; instead, it would need to be a major relocation.

 -